Pseudo-Simulation for Autonomous Driving: Related Work

 \boldparagraph{Open-Loop Benchmarking} Open-loop evaluation typically measures planning quality via displacement errors between predicted and expert trajectories~\cite{Sima2024ECCV}.
 These metrics are simple to compute, but often correlate poorly with real-world performance and tend to favor trivial or history-based baselines~\cite{Li2024CVPR, Dauner2023CORL, Codevilla2018ECCV, Zhai2023ARXIV}.
-Furthermore, benchmarks adopting the nuScenes dataset~\cite{Caesar2021CVPR} exhibit inconsistencies in metric implementation~\cite{Weng2024CVPR, Li2024CVPR} and overrepresent low-complexity scenes such as straight driving~\cite{Li2024CVPR}.
+Furthermore, benchmarks adopting the nuScenes dataset~\cite{Caesar2021CVPR} exhibit inconsistencies in implementations for metrics such as ADE (Average Displacement Error) and collisions~\cite{Weng2024CVPR, Li2024CVPR}, and overrepresent low-complexity scenes such as straight driving~\cite{Li2024CVPR}.
 The closest work to ours, NAVSIM v1~\cite{Dauner2024NEURIPS}, offers a more structured framework for open-loop benchmarking.
 The agent-under-test predicts a fixed-horizon trajectory from real sensor inputs, while other actors replay their recorded motion.
 This setup supports scalable evaluation and enables simulation-based metrics such as progress and collision rates.
 However, unlike pseudo-simulation, NAVSIM v1 remains limited to open-loop evaluation from expert-aligned initial observations and does not account for compounding errors or causal confusion~\cite{Wen2020NEURIPS}.